In Detail: Boundary Surveys

 Only a practicing British Columbia Land Surveyor (BCLS) can perform a boundary survey in British Columbia.

-The time and cost required to survey a boundary varies greatly from job to job, and depends on a number of factors:
+The time and cost required to survey a boundary varies from job to job, depending on a number of factors:

 - The age of the legal survey fabric (boundary markers) in the area